Loading

 The proposed amendments are outlined within the Consultation Paper: Proposed amendments to the Ministerial Directions Powers in Part 3 of the SOCI Act.

-Town Halls to support Directions Powers in Part 3 of the SOCI Act
+Town Halls to support Directions Powers in Part 3 of the Security of Critical Infrastructure Act 2018 (SOCI Act)

-The department will host two public virtual town halls during the consultation period to provide further information on the proposed enhancements to the Directions Powers in Part 3 of the SOCI Act.
-The session will also provide an opportunity to address your questions on the proposal.
+During the consultation period, the department hosted 2 public virtual town halls on 7 April and 20 April 2026, to support the consultation.
+These sessions provided information on the Consultation paper, the proposed enhancements to the Directions Powers in Part 3 of the SOCI Act.
+The sessions were an opportunity to address questions on the proposal.

 Providing a submission for the Ministerial Directions Powers

-Submissions for the Ministerial Directions Powers in Part 3 of the SOCI Act are open until 1 May 2026.
-Please send your feedback through the submission portal.
+Submissions for the Ministerial Directions Powers in Part 3 of the SOCI Act are now closed.

-The department will publish submissions on its website after the public consultation period ends, unless advised that a submission is confidential.
+The department will publish submissions on its website, unless advised that a submission is confidential.

 More information